jmd-dk/concept/doc/tutorial/gadget.rst

 The strong anisotropy of the particles is inherited from the grid used for realisation of the initial conditions.
 This grid-like structure of the particle distribution makes the system sensitive towards other grids used during the simulation, e.g. the potential grid.
-In CO\ *N*\ CEPT it is chosen to use "cell-centred" grid discretisation, whereas GADGET-2 uses "cell-vertex" grid discretisation.
+In CO\ *N*\ CEPT, a default choice of using 'cell-centred' grid discretisation is made, whereas GADGET-2 uses 'cell-vertex' grid discretisation.
 In effect this means that the potential grids of the two codes are shifted by half a grid cell relative to each other, in all three dimensions.
 This detail oughtn't matter much, but the grid structure imprinted on the particle distribution, together with the fact that our simulations are rather small (:math:`N = 64^3`), makes for an exaggerated effect.

 We can force CO\ *N*\ CEPT to use cell-vertex discretisation by specifying